Ares Management (NYSE:ARES) Given New $98.00 Price Target at The Goldman Sachs Group

 Ares Management (NYSE:ARES – Get Rating) had its target price boosted by The Goldman Sachs Group from $89.00 to $98.00 in a research note issued to investors on Friday, Benzinga reports.
 The Goldman Sachs Group currently has a buy rating on the asset manager’s stock.

 Other equities analysts have also recently issued research reports about the company.
-BMO Capital Markets raised their price target on Ares Management from $89.00 to $91.00 and gave the company a market perform rating in a report on Friday.
+Morgan Stanley raised their price target on Ares Management from $76.00 to $82.00 and gave the company an equal weight rating in a report on Monday, October 31st.
 Wells Fargo & Company raised their price target on Ares Management from $78.00 to $81.00 and gave the company an overweight rating in a report on Friday, October 28th.
-Royal Bank of Canada raised their price objective on Ares Management from $83.00 to $93.00 and gave the company an outperform rating in a research note on Tuesday, November 1st.
-Morgan Stanley raised their price objective on Ares Management from $76.00 to $82.00 and gave the company an equal weight rating in a research note on Monday, October 31st.
-Finally, UBS Group raised their price objective on Ares Management from $78.00 to $95.00 and gave the company a buy rating in a research note on Tuesday, November 15th.
+UBS Group raised their price objective on Ares Management from $78.00 to $95.00 and gave the company a buy rating in a research note on Tuesday, November 15th.
+Piper Sandler lowered their price objective on Ares Management to $86.00 in a research note on Tuesday, November 1st.
+Finally, Barclays raised their price objective on Ares Management from $82.00 to $87.00 and gave the company an overweight rating in a research note on Thursday, January 12th.
 One research analyst has rated the stock with a sell rating, three have issued a hold rating and five have assigned a buy rating to the stock.
 According to data from MarketBeat, Ares Management has an average rating of Hold and an average target price of $92.00.

 Ares Management Stock Performance